Federal Civil Rights Compliance

-ADA Bathroom Planning Guide
+ADA Bathroom Planning & Compliance Guide

 The Americans with Disabilities Act (ADA), a federal civil rights law, determined the minimum requirements for recently designed and constructed or altered state and local government facilities, public accommodations, and commercial facilities to provide equal access to inaccessible facilities by individuals with disabilities.
 Accessibility standards purpose to overcome this inaccessibility by setting many prescriptive dimensional or scoping requirements that are legal, design, or construction minimums.